After three decades, Seattle’s last black-owned funeral home struggles with displacement

 But Fitch could also see that Seattle’s African American community was shifting south.
 When he decided to go open his own funeral home—the city’s one remaining black-owned funeral home had closed in the early 1980s –he pictured a market stretching from “Henderson to the bridge” — that is, from South Henderson Street in Rainier Beach all the way north to the Ship Canal.

 Fitch and his wife, Sharon-Rose, leased a building on Rainier Avenue near Genesee, and opened Dayspring & Fitch. (“Dayspring” is a Biblical term for “help in a time of trouble,” Fitch says.)
-In 1993, after the Damascus Baptist Church decided to move from its location on South Lucille Street, in Columbia City, the Fitches bought the large, stately building for $350,000.
+In 1993, after the Damascus Baptist Church decided to move from its location on South Lucile Street, in Columbia City, the Fitches bought the large, stately building for $350,000.

 The Fitches took an ambitious, entrepreneurial approach, extending their sales territory north to Everett and south to Olympia.
 They diversified: though their initial market was perhaps 80 percent African American, Fitch says, they quickly moved to serve other communities.